xenon-middleware/xenon/doc/userguide_src.md

        public static void endAll();
     }

-The `OctopusFactory` class contains the `newOctopus` method to create a new octopus instance.
-The `endOctopus` method can be used to end the octopus instance once it is no longer needed.
+The __newOctopus__ method can be used to create a new octopus instance, while the __endOctopus__ method can be used to release the octopus instance once it is no longer needed.
 It is important to end the octopus when it is no longer needed, as this allows it to release any resources it has obtained.

-When creating an octopus using `newOctopus`, the `properties` parameter can be used to configure the octopus instance.
+When creating an octopus using __newOctopus__, the _properties_ parameter can be used to configure the octopus instance.
 If no configuration is necessary, `null` can be used.
 Properties consist of a set of key-value pairs.
-In octopus all keys __must__ start with `"octopus."`.
-To configure the adaptors, properties of the form `"octopus.adaptors.<name>.<property>"` can be used, where `<name>` is the name of the adaptor (for example `local` or `ssh`) and `<property>` is the name of the property to be configured.
-Note that this name can be futher qualified, for example `octopus.adaptors.local.a.b.c`.
+In octopus all keys __must__ start with "octopus.".
+To configure the adaptors, properties of the form "octopus.adaptors.(name).(property)" can be used, where "(name)" is the name of the adaptor (for example "local" or "ssh") and "(property)" is the name of the property to be configured.
+Note that this name can be futher qualified, for example "octopus.adaptors.local.a.b.c".
 The available properties can be found in the documentation of the individual adaptors (see Appendix A).

+A call to __newOctopus__ will return an [__Octopus__][3]:

     public interface Octopus {
         Files files();
         Jobs jobs();
         Credentials credentials();
         Map<String,String> getProperties();
-        AdaptorStatus getAdaptorInfo(String adaptorName) throws ...
+        AdaptorStatus getAdaptorStatus(String adaptorName) throws ...
-        AdaptorStatus[] getAdaptorInfos();
+        AdaptorStatus[] getAdaptorStatuses();
     }

-Once an `Octopus` is created using the `newOctopus` method, the `files`, `jobs` and `credentials` methods in this interface can be used to retrieve various interfaces that the octopus library offers.
+The __files__, __jobs__ and __credentials__ methods in this interface can be used to retrieve various interfaces that the octopus library offers.
 They will be described in more detail below.

-The `getProperties` method can be used to retrieve the properties used when the octopus was created.
-Most objects created by octopus contain such a `getSupportedProperties` method.
+The __getProperties__ method can be used to retrieve the properties used when the octopus was created.
+Most objects created by octopus contain such a __getProperties__ method.
 For brevity, we will not explain these further.

-The `getAdaptorInfo` and `getAdaptorInfos` methods can be used to retrieve information about the adaptors.
-This information is returned in an `AdaptorStatus` object:
+The __getAdaptorStatus__ method can be used to retrieve information about the adaptors.
+This information is returned in an [__AdaptorStatus__][4]:

     public interface AdaptorStatus {
         String getName();